google/go-licenses/README.md

 > This is not an officially supported Google product.

-This tool analyzes the dependency tree of a Go package/binary.
+`go-licenses` analyzes the dependency tree of a Go package/binary.
 It can output a report on the libraries used and under what license they can be used.
 It can also collect all of the license documents, copyright notices and source code into a directory in order to comply with license terms on redistribution.